gruposantander/digital-trust-authorization-code-profile-specs/dtp-authorization-code-flow.md

 This endpoint is a profile of the specification defined in OAuth 2.0 Pushed Authorization Requests [@!OAuth.PAR], see Section [PAR Restrictions and Extension](#par-rest-ext) for more info about differences with the PAR specification.

-Initiate Authorization endpoint performs the validation of the request and stores the JWS that is going to be referenced as _request\_uri_ in the Authorization Request.
+Initiate Authorization endpoint performs the validation of the request and stores the JWS that is going to be referenced as `request_uri` in the Authorization Request.

 ## Initiate Authorization Request {#initi-auth-req}

 Initiate Authorization Request follow the specification described in Section 2.1. of [@!OAuth.PAR].

 OP MUST support the use of the HTTP POST method defined in [@!RFC2616] at the Initiate Authorization Endpoint.
-The Client uses a HTTPS POST to send a parameter "request" with a signed JWT that should contain the data explained in section 3.1.2.1 of [@!OIDC].
+The Client uses a HTTPS POST to send a parameter `request` with a signed JWT that should contain the data explained in section 3.1.2.1 of [@!OIDC].
 Request parameters are serialized using Form Serialization as described in section 13.2. of [@!OIDC].
 This JWT is a "Request Object" as described in Section 6 of [@!OIDC].

-The Client MUST authenticate with the Initiate Authorization Endpoint using the authentication method registered for its client_id, as described in Section [Client Authentication Methods.](#client-auth-methods)
+The Client MUST authenticate with the Initiate Authorization Endpoint using the authentication method registered for its `client_id`, as described in Section [Client Authentication Methods.](#client-auth-methods)

 The following is a non-normative example of a Initiate Authorization Request. (line wraps within JWS for display purposes only)